DirectRTX/Simple-Ad-Network/README.md

 1. An account at DirectRTX:  https://directrtx.com
 2. A free account at CloudFlare:  https://www.cloudflare.com
 3. A web hosting account.
-We recommend <a href="https://www.stablehost.com">StableHost</a> but you can use any hosting company.
+We recommend <a href="https://www.stablehost.com">StableHost</a>.

+You can use any web hosting company you want, but make sure this script is the only thing installed in the account.
+It was developed using StableHost so we know it works perfectly there.